krystellewing/CSCI-Course-Projects/README.md

 Welcome to my Computer Science Course Projects Repository!
 This repository contains a collection of projects that I have completed as part of various Computer Science and Math courses.
 Each project showcases my skills and knowledge in different areas of study.
 Below, you will find a brief overview of the projects.
-This is also a living repository, as I am still transferring projects from my GitLab account to this GitHub account.
+Please note that these projects are not the only projects that were completed during my time in undergrad but are projects that I feel are relevant to the career in data analytics and design that I am interested in.

 Introduction to Computer Science - Final Project